-There are two key points worth noting regarding the direct effect.
-The first is about withincohort differences: parents with low SES experience greater reductions in child human capital.
-Since the portion of public investment $g_j$ is greater for lower SES parents, they are more adversely affected by school closures.
-The second regards cross-cohort differences: school-aged children face larger damages, compared to very young children.
-School disruptions matter more for school-aged children because the size of public investment $g_j$ is higher at the outset and the relative importance of public investment is higher (i.e., a lower $\theta_p$ ).
+aged children face larger damages, compared to very young children.
+School disruptions matter more for school-aged children because the size of public investment g_j is higher at the outset and the relative importance of public investment is higher (i.e., a lower θ_p).
 The former channel is relevant to the implication of school closures for inequality, while the latter channel is important for the differential impacts of school closures on different cohorts.

 In addition to the direct effects of school closures, the other important mechanism is related to endogenous parental responses: parents have incentives to respond to this reduced child human capital following school closures by increasing their parental investments.
 The indirect effect of school closures-governed by these parental investment behaviors-is different according to their children's age.
 As shown in Table 2, the importance of financial relative to time investments increases with children's age, in line with estimates by Del Boca, Flinn, and Wiswall (2014).
 These calibration results imply that parental time is more crucial in forming human capital in the very early childhood period (C1), but financial investments become more important in later periods (C2 and C3).
-In addition, the degree of complementarity between time and monetary investments is much stronger in C1 than in C2 and C3.
+In addition, the degree of substitutability between time and monetary investments is much stronger in C2 and C3 than in C1.

 This age-dependent human capital production technology brings about differences in the composition of parental investments according to the child's age.
 Figure 3 presents the parental responses to the 1-year-closure by parental lifetime income (or permanent income).
 Clearly, the average monetary investment response is much stronger for older children (C2 and C3).
-Note that when children are aged between 0 and 4, parental responses in time is nearly flat across income distribution because time constraints are more equally distributed across parents than budget ones.
-The richer parents cannot easily compensate financially for the lack of time investments, as monetary investments are not as effective as or easily substitutable for time investments for children in the early period.
-In the later periods, as financial investments become more important, richer parents substitute time between the two more than poor parents do.
-Further, note that financial investments can better substitute time investments for older children (due to higher elasticities of substitution) and that parents' income dispersion increases with age, which would show up as greater dispersions in financial investments for older children, as demonstrated in Figure A3.
-These jointly result in substantial positive income gradients in monetary investment responses for the older children cohorts (C2 and C3).
+Note that when children are aged between 0 and 4, parental responses in time are nearly flat across income distribution because time constraints are more equally distributed across parents than budget ones.
+The richer parents cannot easily compensate financially for the lack of time investments, as monetary investments are not as effective as or easily substitutable for time investments for children